tnichols217/notes/APArt/Piece Descriptions.md

 2.

 ## Processes
-1.
+1. Experimented on multiple methods of
-2. Revised buttons to become metallic in order to reintroduce more elements of the french horn
+2. Revised buttons to become metallic in order to reintroduce elements and textures of the french horn